-- 6.1 An application for post-assessment reasonable adjustments will not change the assessment criteria applied by the examiner for the examination in question. - 6.2 Where evidence of extenuating circumstances is provided by the candidate, he/she may have the opportunity to take the assessment at a later date as if for the first time, with no cap on their marks.
-Adjustments in marks may be made for candidates who correctly submit an application for Mitigating Circumstances, where an application is successful [https://www.ibd.org.uk/exams-support/].
+- 6.1 An application for post-assessment reasonable adjustments will not change the assessment criteria applied by the examiner for the examination in question. - 6.2 Where evidence of extenuating circumstances is provided by the candidate, they may have the opportunity to take the assessment at a later date as if for the first time, with no cap on their marks.
+Adjustments in marks may be made for candidates who correctly submit an application for Mitigating Circumstances and where an application is successful.
+See Exam Policies (ibd.org.uk)

-7. Possible reasonable adjustments for learning material
+7. Possible reasonable adjustments for use of the learning material

-7.1.
-Scope

-These guidance notes are designed to assist learners who are registered for an IBD course/qualification and who require additional support for their learning.
-These may apply where the student has a known condition that requires reasonable adjustments to be made or as soon as any change in a learners circumstance occurs, that might impact their academic ability to complete the course/qualification.

-7.1.1 The following are examples of Disabilities, Effects and Adjustments that the IBD may be able to provide additional support for.
+- 7.1 These guidance notes are designed to assist learners who are registered for an IBD course/qualification and who require additional support for their learning.
+These may apply where the student has a known condition that requires reasonable adjustments to be made.
+They may also apply to any change in a learner's circumstances, that might affect their capacity to complete the course/qualification. - 7.2 The following are examples of Disabilities, Effects and Adjustments that the IBD may be able to provide additional support for.

-7.1.2 Note this is not an exhaustive list and learners must submit applications for IBD to review any adjustment they feel additional support is required for.
+7.3 Note this is not an exhaustive list and learners must submit applications for IBD to review any adjustment they feel additional support is required for.

-Disability type Example of effect Typical adjustment

-Communication and Written/word-process Online tutorials - provision of

-Interaction communications difficulties, training materials in recorded

-autism videos for review in own time;

-ability for participant to be

-accompanied by a reader or

-scribe

-Cognition and Learning Learning difficulty, dyspraxia, dyslexia Online tutorials - As above

-Online learning material - text

-size to be adjustable and

-materials to be printable for

-candidates to utilise different

-colour papers, overlays etc.

-Sensory and Physical Needs Restricted As above; use of

-language/vocabulary, captions/transcripts for video

-unsighted, colour blindness calls.

-Behavioural, Emotional and Obsessive-compulsive Ensure ability to take

-Social Needs disorder (OCD), Tourette's breaks/pause learning, ability

-syndrome, Autism to ask questions in writing or

-offline.
+Disability type Example of effect Typical adjustment Communication and Interaction Learning disabilities in the form of communication or word processing difficulties, autism Ability for participant to be accompanied by a reader or scribe Cognition and Learning Learning difficulty, dyspraxia, dyslexia Online learning material (where available) - text size to be adjustable and materials to be printable for candidates to utilise different colour papers, overlays etc. Sensory and Physical Needs Restricted language/vocabulary, unsighted, colour blindness As above Behavioural, Emotional and Social Needs Obsessive-compulsive disorder (OCD), Tourette's syndrome, Autism Ensure ability to take breaks/pause learning, ability to ask questions in writing or offline.